kolan72/PoliNorError/README.md

                              .WithFallbackFunc<Email>(() => UserManager.GetGuestEmail())
                              .Handle(() => UserManager.GetUserEmail(userId));
 ```
-Error handling within the policy processor's catch block can be extended by using [error processors](#error-processors), which are classes that implement the `IErrorProcessor` interface.
-For example, one of such classes - `DelayErrorProcessor` specify amount of delay time before continuing with the handling process.
 Errors handling allows for further specification through the use of [error filters](#error-filters).
 The results of handling are stored in the [PolicyResult](#policyresult) class.
 Using policy, you can extra handle `PolicyResult` by [`PolicyResult` handlers](#policyresult-handlers) after policy processor processing.